secret-sahil/v2-secret-sahil/content/featured/aptieco-website/index.md

   - Bootstrap 5
 ---

-It's an online teaching platform on which studens can enroll into various courses and teachers can teach them online.
+It's an online teaching platform made for [Aptieco](https://www.aptieco.com/) on which studens can enroll into various courses and teachers can teach them online.
 I built this all by myself.
-This is having 4 type of user accounts that are Admin, editor, teacher & student that can view things accordingly.
+This is having 4 type of user accounts that are Admin, editor, teacher & student that can view and manage things accordingly.